Looking for financial relief during the time of COVID-19? Check this list of resources for opportunities available to

 The SBA’s Economic Injury Disaster Loan was expanded under the CARES Act.
 These low-interest loans are for businesses that have suffered substantial economic injury as a result of COVID-19.
 Learn more about the disaster assistance loans and apply directly through the SBA’s website.
-It reopened on June 15th.
+Advance funds are no longer available.

 Small businesses can apply for the CARES Act programs outlined above as long as the funds are not used for the same purpose.

 State and City Government Relief